jasonrichardsmith/guardian-angel/BUILDING.md

 ### Build out Amazon Connect instance

-First you will want to access the Amazon Connect Console](https://console.aws.amazon.com/connect).
+First you will want to access the [Amazon Connect Console](https://console.aws.amazon.com/connect).

 If you have already created an instance you can "Add an Instance", if you have not you will see the following screen, where you can click "Get Started".